k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/Docker/Fabric/Fabric_Full_Docker_Install_V7.0.0.md

    - 16 GB RAM
    - HDD, 200GB must be available

    **Note**: Minimum 10G RAM is required for running 1x Fabric, 1x Cassandra.
-We recommend that the Docker host be a physical server and not a virtual machine.
+Our recommendation if for a physical Docker host and not a virtual machine.
 2. Install the latest Docker CE/EE version (https://docs.docker.com/engine/install/centos/).

    **Note**: The /var/lib/docker should have at list 200GB of free memory.